 - tingling or numbness

 Other symptoms depend on which part of the body is affected.
 Repetitive strain injury affects everyone differently.
 Sometimes, the condition can be serious and debilitating enough to prevent you from being able to work.
 If you have been prevented from working for a long period of time, your compensation is likely to be higher as it will include your loss of earnings.
-However, it is important to contact us to get a clearer idea of how much you might receive.ELIGIBILITY CHECKER
+However, it is important to contact us to get a clearer idea of how much you might receive.MAKE AN ENQUIRY TODAY

 According to the NHS, there are also things you can do to help reduce your risk of getting RSI, such as:

 - maintaining good posture at work – see how to sit at a desk correctly

 - taking regular breaks from long or repetitive tasks – it’s better to take smaller, more frequent breaks than one long lunch break